-The original interpretation of the bone fragments was news less than a half-year ago (not to be confused with the Indonesian hobbits, by the way), when we reported in News to Note, March 15, 2008, item #2:
+The original interpretation of the bone fragments was news less than a half-year ago (not to be confused with the Indonesian hobbits, by the way), when we reported in “Ancient Bones of Hobbits found in Palau:”

 “Thousands” of human bones have been unearthed on the Pacific island Palau, reports National Geographic News.
 The bones belonged to “numerous individuals,” some of whom were “of particularly small size.”
 More hobbits, perhaps?